-Once you begin to generate forecasts you will want to continually check them against the actual data and adjust the models as necessary.
-To increase accuracy, consider adding more transactions or historical data trends into the forecast.
+Once you begin to generate forecasts, you will want to continually check them against the actual data and adjust the models as necessary.
+Consider adding more transactions or historical data trends into the forecast to increase accuracy.

-While Excel can be a great tool for generating a forecast, it is an extremely manual process and is often vulnerable to user error.
+While Excel can be an excellent tool for generating a forecast, it is a highly manual process often vulnerable to user error.
 If you are looking for a less manual and more accurate forecasting solution, turn to Trovata.

 Trovata’s automated cash management platform automatically collects cash data across all your banks and accounts, then leverages that data to create custom cash forecasts.
 Trovata also applies machine learning algorithms to analyze and integrate historic data trends into the forecast, improving accuracy.